righettod/poc-csrf/README.md

 # Note about the SameSite cookie attribute

-*Will be added to the CSRF article when POC will be finished*

 Source from *https://tools.ietf.org/html/draft-ietf-httpbis-cookie-same-site-00*:

 "These attribute are intended to provide a solid layer of defense-in-depth against attacks which require embedding an authenticated request into an attacker-controlled context."